tdimino/bazaar/README.md

 ## Installation

 **Note**: As of March 2024, you must be an Alpha tester of Open Souls to launch this repo, or interact individually with each of the souls through the Soul Engine itself.
-If you would like to become an Alpha tester, we encourage you to join our Discord, and experiment with the open-source SocialAGI library which is the foundation of Open Souls.
+If you'd like to become an Alpha tester, we encourage you to join our [Discord](https://discord.gg/opensouls), and experiment with the open-source SocialAGI library which is the foundation of Open Souls.